Struma (river)

-Parts of the river valley belong to a Bulgarian (Pirin Macedonia) coal-producing area, more significant in the past than nowadays; the southern part of the Bulgarian section is an important wine region.
+Parts of the river valley belong to a Bulgarian coal-producing area, more significant in the past than nowadays; the southern part of the Bulgarian section is an important wine region.
 The Greek portion is a valley which is dominant in agriculture, being Greece's fourth-biggest valley.
 The tributaries include the Konska River, the Dragovishtitsa, the Rilska River, the Blagoevgradska Bistritsa, the Sandanska Bistritsa, the Strumitsa, the Pirinska Bistritsa and the Angitis.

 Etymology

 The river's name comes from Thracian Strymón, derived from Proto-Indo-European *srew- 'stream', akin to English stream, Old Irish sruaimm 'river', Polish strumień 'stream', Lithuanian straumuo 'fast stream', Bulgarian струя (struia) 'water flow', Greek ῥεῦμα (rheũma) 'stream', Albanian rrymë 'water flow', shi 'rain'.

 The name Strymón was a hydronym in ancient Greek mythology, referring to a mythical Thracian king that was drowned in the river.
 Strymón was also used as a personal name in various regions of Ancient Greece during the 3rd century BC.

+In Macedonian it is called Струма [ˈstrumɐ]; while in Karasu [kaɾaˈsu], 'black water').